inferadb/management/README.md

 Control Plane API for InferaDB providing self-service user authentication, organization management, and vault access control.

+> [!IMPORTANT]
+> This project is under active development and is not feature complete or ready for production.
+Please ⭐️ and follow our repositories to follow along with development.

 ## What It Does

 - **User Authentication**: Password, passkey, OAuth, and email verification